Janet Hubert: Career

 After performing in the national tour of Dancin', Hubert made her Broadway debut in 1981, in the ensemble of The First, a short-lived musical about Jackie Robinson.
 Hubert created the role of Tantomile in the original Broadway production of Cats, and also understudied Grizabella and Demeter.
 She left Cats in April 1983 to star in the national tour of Sophisticated Ladies, opposite Dee Dee Bridgewater and Gregg Burge.
 Hubert played Aunt Viv on The Fresh Prince of Bel-Air, the role she is most known for.
 After she was allegedly fired by the makers of The Fresh Prince, Hubert's character was recast and played by Daphne Maxwell Reid for the remainder of the show's run.
 At the time, Will Smith, the show's star, claimed that Hubert "brought her problems to work."
 Rumors then speculated that Smith had fired her following her departure.
-Hubert has since denied this, explaining that she had left the show after being informed that she had two months and a half of remaining on set and that she could not work on another project.
+Hubert has since denied this, explaining that she had left the show after being informed that she had 2 1/2 months of remaining on set and that she could not work on another project.
 Her role as Aunt Viv was subsequently played by actress Daphne Maxwell Reid.

 Hubert was featured in a 2002 episode of Friends as Chandler's boss.
 In 2005, she began playing the recurring role of Lisa Williamson, mother of attorney Evangeline Williamson, on One Life to Live.
 Her character has made occasional appearances since then.
 She was featured as Michel Gerard's mother in an episode of the CW show Gilmore Girls.
 She has made appearances on episodes of All My Children, NYPD Blue, The Bernie Mac Show, and Tyler Perry's House of Payne, among others.
 In November 2018, it was announced that Hubert had been cast on the daytime soap opera, General Hospital; she made her debut as Yvonne on December 7, 2018.

 Hubert appeared in The Fresh Prince of Bel-Air Reunion on HBO Max in November 2020.
 During the special, she and Smith spoke for the first time since her departure from the show.
 Hubert discussed issues regarding her personal life, which included domestic violence, and revealed she had not been fired from the show as largely believed.
 Smith admitted that he was neither "sensitive" nor "perceptive" to Hubert's situation and attributed his behavior to being "very young" and "immature" at the time.
 He has insisted that being a parent has taught him how to understand what she was dealing with and apologized for his actions.
 Hubert then joined the rest of the guests at the reunion.

 Hubert appeared on FX's Pose in season 3 as a family member of Billy Porter's character, Pray Tell, alongside Jackée Harry and Anna Maria Horsford.
 In 2022, she appeared on The Ms. Pat Show as the title character's mother-in-law, Jewell.